Tuesday, February 1, 2011

 Summer Recap pt.
 5

 We were on deck around 7 AM or just before since the Windjammer cafe hadn't quite opened for business yet.
 It was cold though!
 And quiet.
 Think library, not calm before the storm.
 The sun had been up and shining brightly since 4AM, no clouds were in sight.
 Everyone spoke more or less in hushed tones and gestures.
-We were all mesmerised by the view!
+We were all mesmerized by the view!
 Bevin will most certainly post pictures here since my words won't do the scenery justice.
 And she took some fantastic shots!
 The land in this particular place is truly untamed.
 I had to keep reminding myself that there were no people on the other sides of the surrounding mountains, just more wilderness than anyone knew what to do with.
 She and I were in awe of the idea that more than likely no one- Native Indian, Russian explorer, French-Canadian fur trapper, Daniel Boone- no one had set foot on these shores or explored these forests!
 Any mark they might have left behind to prove otherwise was long gone.
 There was no trash along the shoreline, no houses on the hillside, no bridges to sail under.
 Just rocky oceanic mountain ranges and icebergs everywhere!

 We were able to spot a pack of seals laying on one particularly large, flat hunk of ice about 150 yards away.
 They regarded us with casual curiosity.
 You can't help but think of the Titanic, looking down and seeing jagged blocks of ice, many larger than 18-wheelers, floating in the opal waters of the fjord.
 The water in this place is loaded with glacial silt, which gives it a milky blue hue.
 This made the reflections from the rock walls vibrant!
 The silt makes it impossible for fish to live here; I suppose the seals take refuge in the cloudy waters from anything large enough to eat them and they in turn head out to cleaner water for food when hungry.
 Makes sense to me!